skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 Jan Schnalke

-Although I mainly dealt with questions of theoretical Philosophy during my studies, my focus has shifted towards practical Philosophy.
-Since 2023, I have been working on the project "NANoSoGT - Normative Assessment of Novel Somatic Genomic Therapies" at the Institute for Medical Humanities at the University Hospital Bonn, which is dedicated to the ethical re-evaluation of genomic therapies.
-Since July 2024, I have also been a doctoral student and academic co-worker in the Medical Ethics working group.
-In my doctoral thesis, which is supervised by Prof Dr Annette Dufner, I would like to address the issue of distributive justice in the medical context and investigate the extent to which this is counteracted by economically motivated decision-making patterns.
+Although I mainly dealt with questions of theoretical Philosophy in my philosophy studies - such as the question of personal identity - my work has shifted towards practical Philosophy.
+Since I was employed as a research assistant in the project "NANoSoGT - Normative Assessment of Novel Somatic Genomic Therapies" at the Institute for Medical Humanities at the University of Bonn, I have mainly been dealing with questions of medical ethics.
+In July 2024, I started working as a doctoral student and researcher in the Medical Ethics working goup.
+In my doctoral thesis, which is supervised by Prof Dr Annette Dufner, I am investigating the concept of the common good and working out the extent to which this concept can be used to address issues in medical ethics.

 Research assistants